Fall for Ornamental Grasses

 Point of view: tree fouls out

 A few weeks ago the Seattle Times ran a story about a tree whose existence is straining a long-term neighborly relationship.
 The feud’s between former Mariners first baseman John Olerud and his neighbor Bruce Baker, both of whom live in the Clyde Hill area (a bit north of Bill Gates’ place in Medina).
-Baker owns a Chinese pine (red or white, I’m not sure, but I’m guessing red based on the photos) which interferes with Olerud’s view of Lake Washington and the Seattle skyline.
+Baker owns a Chinese pine (red or white, I’m not sure, but I’m guessing red based on the photos) which interferes with Olerud’s view of Lake Washington and the Seattle skyline.… Continue reading this article “Point of view: tree fouls out”

 The wackiness continues

 It seems like every year we end up talking about ‘weird’ weather; either it’s extreme heat, extreme cold, too much rain, not enough rain, and on and on.
 Here in the upper Midwest and other parts of the central US, however, 2012 is clearly a year to remember.
 Our winter was fairly unremarkable until we hit 8 days over 75 deg. in mid-March.
-This pushed our growing degree days up at least 3 weeks and set the stage for widespread late-freeze damage in April, wiping out the state’s cherry, peach, and plum crops.
-Summer turned out warm and dry, highlighted by record-setting heat in July.
+This pushed our growing degree days up at least 3 weeks and set the stage for widespread late-freeze damage in April, wiping out the state’s cherry, peach, and plum crops. … Continue reading this article “The wackiness continues”

 Clever Things I Saw This Summer, Part 1